shaimapv/python_program/README.md

 This Python program demonstrates all the major functionalities of the built-in `list` data structure in Python.
 It is useful for beginners who want to learn how to work with lists efficiently.

+# Tuple operations (tuple_oper.py)
+This Python program demonstrates all the major functionalities of the built-in `tuple` data structure in Python.
+It is useful for beginners who want to learn how to work with tuples efficiently.

+# Dictionary operations(dic_oper.py)
+This Python program demonstrates all the major functionalities of the built-in `dictionary` data structure in Python.
+It is useful for beginners who want to learn how to work with dictionaries efficiently.

+# Set operations(set_oper.py)
+This Python program demonstrates all the major functionalities of the built-in `set` data structure in Python.
+It is useful for beginners who want to learn how to work with sets efficiently.